annaghi/mobile-contact-bar-3/readme.txt

 = First time Mobile Contact Bar user =

 Thank you for choosing Mobile Contact Bar!
-In order to create your bar, simply activate the plugin and visit the plugin's settings page by clicking on *Settings &rarr; Mobile Contact Bar* in your left navigation menu.
+In order to create your bar, simply activate the plugin and visit the plugin's page by clicking on *MCB Contact Bar* in your left navigation menu.
-Once the plugin page loads, open the *Bar* box, choose the *Display on Devices* option, select the device type to enable the bar and then press the *Save Changes* button at the bottom of the page.
+Once the plugin page loads, open the *Bar* box, choose the *Display on Devices* option, select the device type to enable the bar and then press the *Save Changes* button at the top of the page.
-Mobile Contact Bar will automatically create a default bar with an envelope icon, which uses the email address of your site's admin.
+Mobile Contact Bar will automatically create a default bar with a couple of buttons for you.

-= Adding icons to your bar =
+= Adding buttons to your bar =

-To add more icons to your bar, open the *Contact List* box, find a particular list item, select the checkbox, customize the icon and fill in the URI field.
+To add more buttons to your bar, open the *Button Builder* box, find a particular list item, select the checkbox, customize the icon and fill in the URI field.
-In order to add custom links, click on the *New Contact* button or on one of the icons at the top of the list.
+In order to add more buttons, click on the *New Button* at the bottom of the list.

 = Positioning and styling your bar =

-To set options for bar (positions, colors, borders, width, height, space, placeholder, etc.), open the *Bar* box and check the changes on the *Real-time Model*.
+To set options for bar (positions, colors, borders, width, height, space, placeholder, etc.), open the *Bar* box and check the changes on the *Preview*.
 Open the *Icons*, *Badges*, or *Toggle* box and set options for icons, badges, or toggle, respectively.